Sanjero20/job-tracker-api/README.md

 JWT_SECRET=""
 JWT_SECRET_LIFE="1d"

+# If you have a deployed front end put that instead
 CLIENT_URL="http://localhost:5173"
 ```

 > The system will prioritize connecting to external hosting over local hosting.
->
-> If you want to run locally, dont put anything in the POSTGRES_URL
+> If you want to run locally, dont put anything in the POSTGRES_URL.

-After filling the .env file, run the following commands in the terminal
+### Using external hosted database

+If you want to deploy the database externally, you can use the [database.sql](./src/config/database.sql) to initialize the tables

+---

+### Using local database

+> Make sure that you already installed postgres on you local device

 ```
 # Enter psql as super user